thailand-travel-tips

 9. Dress Appropriately

 Dressing appropriately is not only a sign of respect for the local culture but also essential for a comfortable and enjoyable experience.
 Thailand’s climate is hot and humid, making lightweight, breathable clothing a must.
-Loose-fitting cotton or linen garments are ideal for staying cool in the tropical weather.
+Loose-fitting cotton or linen garments are ideal for staying cool in the tropical weather - that you should know (tips for visiting Thailand).

 In temples and sacred sites, modesty is key.
 Both men and women should cover their shoulders, and knees and avoid wearing revealing clothing.
 Carrying a sarong or scarf to cover up when necessary is a smart move.
 Additionally, it’s customary to remove your shoes before entering temples and some homes, so slip-on shoes or sandals are convenient.